Do Go On - 533 - El Chupacabra

 We got him.

-include that it is an extraterrestrial,
+Other proffered theories for the Chippicabras include that it is an extraterrestrial.

-a demon, a living dinosaur of some kind.
+a demon, a living dinosaur of some kind,

-Some weird vampire kangaroo
+some weird vampire kangaroo

-Or a genetic mutation
+or a genetic mutation that has somehow escaped

-That has somehow escaped from a secret government laboratory experiment
+from a secret government laboratory experiment.

-So Dave
+So Dave.

-All of those
+All of those.

-A weird little freak
+A weird little freak.

-Don't tell anyone where I am please
+I escape.
+Don't tell anyone where I am, please.

 I like our Wagner's coming at it

-I'm being reasonable here you guys
+from a position of, I'm being reasonable here, you guys.

-They're pretty far out ideas
+They're pretty far out ideas,

-But no stranger than the thing itself
+but no stranger than the thing itself, if you think about it.

-the idea receiving the most credence from authorities
+The idea receiving the most credence from authorities

-is that the attacks are made by hungry stray dogs
+is that the attacks are made by hungry stray dogs.

-he's skipped now to the very
+He's skipped now to the very different chupacabra, the dog-like one,

-saying that's what most scientists seem to suggest
+saying that's what most scientists seem to suggest.

-it's an odd hungry dog indeed
+But he says, it's an odd hungry dog indeed that doesn't eat its victims

-but merely lacerates them with its canine teeth
+but merely lacerates them with its canine teeth and drinks their blood.

 Explain that egghead